clojure/clojure/ClojureCLR/readme.txt

 ClojureCLR

-This project is a native implementation of Clojure over the Microsoft .Net Framework programmed in C# and using the Dynamic Language Runtime.
+This project is a native implementation of Clojure on Microsoft's .Net Framework, programmed in C# and using the Dynamic Language Runtime.

 Status: Alpha, developer release